Developing film may not be as common as it was a decade or two ago, but there’s still a market for it.

 Note that your original film will be disposed of by the outside vendor.
 Therefore, you will not receive your original negatives when you pick up your developed film.
 This is commonplace for retailers offering film developing services.
 If having a file of your photos is important to you, you can purchase a CD of your digital images.

 In addition to Walgreens, Walmart and CVS are the only other major retailers that develop film.
-Read more about their services in our article, 35mm Film Developing: Places and Prices Listed (In-Store and Online).
+Find out more about their services in our research on 35mm film developing services.

 How Long Does It Take to Develop Film at Walgreens?